Dr Louise Emanuel MA (Oxon), MSc (Wales), PhD (Open), PGCODE

 Tel: +44 (0) 1267 676752

-Louise is Programme Director for BA Business Management on the Carmarthen Campus.
-She is module tutor for Management Ethics, Entrepreneurship and Community Engagement for the BA Business Management programme on the Carmarthen Campus and is also tutor for Entrepreneurship on UWTSD's Online MBA programme.
+Louise is Programme Manager for Business Management (BA) on the Carmarthen Campus.
+She is module tutor for Management Ethics, Entrepreneurship and Community Engagement for the Business Management (BA) programme on the Carmarthen Campus and is also tutor for Entrepreneurship on UWTSD's Online MBA programme.
 She is currently supervising a number of DBA students who are engaged in research relating to social business and sustainable entrepreneurship.

 In addition to nineteen years’ experience of working in Higher Education in a teaching and research capacity, Louise has also worked in Community Development and Strategic Planning.
 A common theme throughout all her work has been the concern for places, their development, and the way in which individuals and groups engage with the places they live in, work in, learn in and visit.